No team wants to distance itself from 2017 more than Browns

 Giants owner John Mara calls what happened to his club last season ''a perfect storm.''
 New York tried to right the ship by hiring Pat Shurmur as coach and Dave Gettleman as general manager.
 If the Giants are healthy and second overall draft pick Saquon Barkley is the second coming of LT - LaDainian Tomlinson, not Lawrence Taylor - this could be a dangerous team.

-The first test is massive, in great part because after being 10 minutes from making the Super Bowl, the Jags are among the AFC favorites.
+The first test is massive.
+After being 10 minutes from making the Super Bowl, the Jags are among the AFC favorites.
 Even spicier: Tom Coughlin, who led the Giants to two titles as coach and now oversees Jacksonville's football operations, returns to the Meadowlands.

 Chicago at Green Bay